 Register to SFI

 SFI stands for Swedish For Immigrants.
 It is a service offering free Swedish courses for foreigners.
 Of course, it is up to each and everyone to choose whether to register or not.
 What is good to know, is that depending on the city and language level, you get between 300 and 500 hours of free classes.
 You can choose to go to classes either during day time (morning or afternoon classes) or evening which is great if you are working.
 Those classes will give you the basic knowledge of the Swedish language and it is also a great place to meet other people.

 My experience with the language course just here.

 Register to your embassy

 It does not cost anything nor takes much time and you can probably do it online.
-You can get direct access to a lot of information and ease the administrative formalities.
-Usually embassies want their people to register if one stays in a country for at least 6 months.
+You can get direct access to a lot of information and ease the administrative burden.
+Usually, embassies want their nationals to register if one stays in a country for at least 6 months.

-I hope this is a little helpful if you are planning on moving to Sweden, or even if you just arrived to the country.
+I hope this is a little help if you are planning on moving to Sweden, or even if you just arrived in the country.

 ⇒ And how is it like in your country?
 Are there some important things to complete upon arrival?